Skip to main content

 Intermediate

-Advancing beyond foundational nutrition reveals a more intricate layer of interaction between a vegan diet and therapy.
+Advancing beyond foundational nutrition reveals a more intricate layer of interaction between a vegan diet and hormone replacement therapy.
 The effectiveness of a given hormone dose is profoundly influenced by how it travels through the body and interacts with target tissues.

 Two key areas that require a deeper understanding are the function of Sex Hormone-Binding Globulin (SHBG) and the role of plant-derived compounds known as phytoestrogens.
 These factors can significantly modulate the physiological impact of your prescribed hormonal protocol.